code-423n4/2022-12-escher/README.md

 This is the factory contract where open edition sale proxies are created.
 The protocol controls a `feeReceiver` variable which is the address that receives 5% of all sales.
 The other function is creating the proxy.
 Variables and how the creation flow works will be covered below in [Sales Patterns](#sales-patterns)

 #### OpenEdition.sol
-This is the core contract for fixed price and fixed supply sales.
+This is the core contract for fixed price and uncapped supply sales.
 Inside this contract there are two public functions.

 ### Last Price Dutch Auction Sale (LPDA)